Area

 Notifications and time limits

 I introduced time limits to prevent users from "hoarding" locations while also creating a sense of urgency to drive engagement.
 Users can set notifications to alert them before their uploaded art is removed.
-Additionally, this feature could help optimize server data management if integrated into code.
+Additionally, this feature could help optimize server data management.

 Search functionality